bi-labor/es-mssql/docs/mssql/exercise3.md

 1. Find the _SSIS Toolbox_; you will need to use this window in the following tasks.

     !!! note ""
-        If you cannot see this toolbox window, after opening `Package.dtsx`, look for the _Extensions > SSIS > SSIS Toolbox_ menu.
+        If you cannot see this toolbox window after opening `Package.dtsx`, look for the _Extensions > SSIS > SSIS Toolbox_ menu.

 1. Add a new _SQL Task_ to the _Control flow_ that erases any content from the target database table.
 You will likely need to run the ETL process multiple times, but the data should only be imported once, hence the initial cleanup task.